MisterJames/misterjames/blog/source/_posts/bakebot/bots-day-1-What-a-Bot-Is.md

-title: 'BakeBot - A Bot for our Bakery Built with the Microsoft Bot Framework'
+title: 'BakeBot Day 1: What a Bot Is (And What It Is Not)'
 layout: post
 tags:
   - Bot Framework